wjakethompson/tidyds-2021/README.md

 ## Prework

-Please bring a laptop to class that has the following installed:
+The course will be taught over Zoom, so make sure you have stable internet connection.
+Please make sure you have computer or laptop that has the following installed:

   - A recent version of R (\>=4.0.0), which is available for free at cran.r-project.org